 David holds a Bachelor of Science degree from the Center for Aging and Human Development at the University of Connecticut, and a Master of Science degree from the Department of Applied Gerontology/Center for Studies in Aging at the University of North Texas.

 You can contact Dave at email@example.com or (202) 885-5560.

-Most recently, Jeanne has served as Vice President for Business & Risk Management Policy and Government Affairs at the National Multifamily Housing Council (NMHC).
-In that position, she spent the past 11 years lobbying for leading multifamily housing developers, managers, and owners on a host of policy issues including insurance, housing finance, fair housing, and tax before Congress and the federal agencies.
+Jeanne McGlynn Delgado, Vice President of Government Affairs, joined ASHA in 2015.
+She leads ASHA’s public policy efforts on Capitol Hill and before federal agencies.
+Prior to ASHA, Jeanne served as Vice President for Business & Risk Management Policy and Government Affairs at the National Multifamily Housing Council (NMHC).
+In that position, she spent her time lobbying for leading multifamily housing developers, managers, and owners on a host of policy issues including insurance, housing finance, fair housing, and tax before Congress and the federal agencies.